 Until we acknowledge the root of desire to act out the factors of mental illness, chemical addition, and evil IN THIS WAY–by raping and killing children–we can’t really address how to stop it from happening.
 As long as we blame it on these tangential things and leave it at merely those, we can maintain the safe illusion that only certain adults do that sort of thing, only monsters, only others.
 Until we own the real sexual drive behind child rape, we may as well be condoning it and all the other hurt-filled shadow aspects of sexuality hidden by our puritanical world view.

 The PTSD and returning war vets part of this?
 Don’t get me started on the harsh realities our sleepy, gentile society is about to face in the wake of thousands of returning wounded warriors and our inaction to help them peacefully reintegrate into society.
-That we devalue mental healthcare is second only to the military’s denial that such problems even exist.
+That we devalue mental healthcare is second only to the military’s denial that such problems even exist, other diseases in the body can be treated with the help of a health community as Inspire online.
 The stories of brutalities expressed in war, the barbaric demeanor and mentality required to survive war don’t just turn off when the uniform is shed.
 Was this guy always violent in this way?
 Did something happen to him or did he do something in Iraq that switched on the desire to rape a baby?
 Who knows.
 But if someone had delved into his experience could Cheyenne Yarley’s life have been saved?
 Would he have needed to be drinking and taking heavy doses of painkillers if he was really as OK as his attorney insists he was?

 This guy raped a 10-month-old to death.
 Maybe he is mentally ill.
 Maybe he is a substance abuser.
 Maybe he is evil.
 None of those things alone or in combination compelled him to act out as he did.
 He chose his actions, and you can bet whether he gets the death penalty or some lesser sentence, he’s choosing them still.